marcelrienks/Prosperity/docs/stakeholder-requirements.md

 The MVP will be considered successful if it:
 1. ✅ Replicates all current Excel functionality
 2. ✅ Provides real-time price updates (removing manual Google Finance checks)
-3. ✅ Displays summary, investments, and dividends pages correctly
+3. ✅ Displays summary and investments pages correctly
 4. ✅ Calculates all profit/loss and totals automatically
 5. ✅ Supports all 5 current accounts (ZA, TFSA, US, EUR, Prop)
 6. ✅ Handles multi-currency conversions accurately